malikrafsan/BFS-DFS-Directed-Graph/16520299/README.md

     ```
 - Enjoy the program! :D
 ---
+## Program's Eminence
+- Able to handle disconnected nodes
+- Able to handle circular graph
+- Using adjacency list to minimize space complexity
+- Using DFS iterative algorithm to minimize space complexity
+---
+## Assumption
+- Input edges are sorted, 0 1,0 2,0 3,1 5,1 4, will give different result from 0 1,0 2,0 3,1 4,1 5
+- Node numbering starts from 0 to the (number of nodes) - 1, no node has a number outside that range
+- Disconnected nodes are traversed too (0 1, 0 2, 3 3) -> (0 1 2 3)
+---
 ## Author
 - Nama    : Malik Akbar Hashemi Rafsanjani
 - NIM     : 16520299